timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

                  randomStruct = "(1|SS)")
 ```

-Note that we have included land use, and also quadratic polynomial terms for both human population density and distance to nearest road.
-It is customary to compare different random-effects structures before comparing models with different fixed effects, and to use the most complex combination of fixed effects that will be considered in doing so.
+Note that we have included in this model land use, and also quadratic polynomial terms for both human population density and distance to nearest road.
+It is customary to compare different random-effects structures before comparing models with different fixed effects, and while doing so to use the most complex combination of fixed effects that will be considered (here land use plus human population density plus distance to nearest road).

 In the PREDICTS data there is also sometimes spatial structuring of sites within studies (for example, if the authors of the original papers sampled sites arranged in spatial blocks within a landscape).
 Therefore, we might also consider a term to account for this structuring (there is one in the PREDICTS data: 'SSB').

 If two factors that you want to include are overlapping then they are referred to as 'crossed'.
-For example, in the analysis of metabolic rates in Exercise 2, a species could be sampled in multiple studies.
+For example, in the analysis of metabolic rates in Exercise 2, a species could be sampled in multiple studies, and therefore study and species identity were 'crossed' random effects.

 An alternative structure to the data is to have nested random effects.
 The case of spatial blocks within studies in the PREDICTS data is an example - a particular spatial block can only belong to one study.
 In this case, there are two ways to fit the random-effects structure.
 Sometimes the factors are specified in a way that doesn't account for their nestedness.
 For example, if there were 4 spatial blocks numbered 1 to 4 in one study, and 5 spatial blocks numbered 1 to 5 in a second study.
 In this case, the model has no way to know that block 1 in study 1 shouldn't be treated as being the same as block 1 in study 2.
 The hierarchical nature of the random effect must then be specified in the model as follows: (1|SS/SSB).
 Alternatively the hierarchical structure can be accounted for in the specification of the variables, for example by naming the spatial blocks 1.1, 1.2, 1.3, 1.4, 2.1, 2.2, 2.3, 2.4, and 2.5, where the first number indicates the identity of the study.
 In this case, the random effects can be specified either in the nested fashion (1|SS/SSB) or in the same way as crossed random effects (1|SS)+(1|SSB).
 This latter approach is easier to work with and is the way we will use with the PREDICTS data (where the nested random effects were specified in the data).